HubSpot/hubspot-php/README.md

 }
 ```

 I would make the syntax cleaner `$contact->firstname`, but as you can see it would probably take a lot of work.
 [Here is a sample](https://github.com/fungku/hubspot-php/wiki/Contact-Var-Dump) `var_dump()` of a contact.
 I might visit this after all the other Api classes are working, though.

 ## Status

-(:heavy_check_mark: Complete, :interrobang: In Progress, :x: Todo)
+(:heavy_check_mark: Complete, :interrobang: In Progress, :o: Todo, :x: Not planned)

+If you see something not planned, that you want, make an [issues](https://github.com/fungku/hubspot-php/issues) and there's a good chance I will add it.

 :interrobang: Blog